AAH Newcomers Guide update

 Co-ops are groups of families that meet together for informal classes taught by parents.
 One parent might teach a foreign language, while another might teach art or cooking.
 The subjects vary depending on the expertise of the parents who are participating, and the ages of the co-op children.
 These groups are organized by various AAH families.

-The AAH Friday Co-op is an inclusive once-a-week cooperative, made up of families with a common goal: to provide their children with a socially and academically enriching education in a diverse, supportive, and respectful environment.
+• The AAH Friday Co-op is an inclusive once-a-week cooperative, made up of families with a common goal: to provide their children with a socially and academically enriching education in a diverse, supportive, and respectful environment.
 The co-op offers a variety of classes for the students, from science, history and culture, and arts and crafts, all the way to cooking and fun and games ... whatever the students want to learn and the parents want to teach.
 The co-op operates as a true cooperative; each parent participates through teaching, assisting, or handling administrative tasks.
 For more information, visit http://sites.google.com/site/aahfridaycoopinfo/ or email fridaycoop@gmail.com.
-Fees are charged.
+Fees are charged, to cover supplies and meeting space.

 Field Trips